What it Takes: Reaching Housing Stability for Youth

 It takes community leaders, youth advocates, policymakers, schools, and committed funders collaborating to find and implement tailored solutions.

 That’s exactly what happened in Washington.
-Today, 10,000 fewer young people are experiencing housing instability in the Evergreen State, a 40% drop in six years.
+Over six years, 10,000 fewer young people experienced housing instability in the Evergreen State.

 Ending homelessness is possible.
 It starts with preventing youth homelessness.